Are You Being Sued by TD Auto Finance in Florida?

-To explain “indirect auto financing,” you can’t walk into a TD bank and take out a car loan with TD Auto Finance or borrow from them online.
-However, if you apply for a loan at some car dealerships, you may be applying for a loan with TD Auto Finance.
+To explain “indirect auto financing,” you can’t walk into a TD Bank Auto Finance and take out a car loan with TD Auto Finance or borrow from them online.
+However, if you apply for a loan at some car dealerships, you may be applying for a TD Bank Auto loan.

 If that’s the case and you stop paying on your car loan, you may think after your car is repossessed that’s the end of it.
 But often you owe more on the car than the amount for which it will be resold.
 That’s called a deficiency, and you are expected to pay that amount.
 In other cases, TD Finance may buy deficient accounts from other lenders.

 However, they came to hold the accounts, TD Auto Finance goes after deficient debtors.
 In fact, they file thousands of debt collection lawsuits every year.
 Often, they hire local debt collection attorneys to file and litigate their lawsuits.